Myolnir/java-tf-idf/README.md

 3. Run the [TfIdf.java](src/com/myolnir/TfIdf.java) file for Palindrome Logic.
 4. Run the [TfIdfCalculatorTest.java](test/com/myolnir/TfIdfCalculatorTest.java) file for JUnit Test Cases.

-If you run the program itself the command line should ask you for several strings (check input params section), after you enter all params the program returns the TF_IDF algorithm result for this input and stays waiting for new files in the entered directory, each time you add a new file the algorithm will runs again and returns the result.
+When you run the program the command line should ask you for several strings (check input params section), after you enter all params the program returns the TF_IDF algorithm result for this input and after that it recalculates after the number of seconds you entered on *period* parameter.